soeguet/retourograf/README.md

 - Enter a photo title using an easy-to-use GUI.
 - Automatically send requests to the Blink API to capture and download photos.
-- Exact file name matching to prevent duplicate file names
+- Exact file name matching to prevent duplicate file names.
 - Display downloaded photos in a within the set folder.

 ## Technology Stack